DUI Frequently Asked Questions

 18. What is a clinical evaluation?

 Laws and regulations related to clinical evaluations and substance abuse treatment providers are administered by the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD).
-Detailed FAQs related to clinical evaluations and substance abuse treatment providers can be found on the Georgia Department of Behavioral Health and Developmental Disabilities website.
+Detailed FAQs related to clinical evaluations and substance abuse treatment providers can be found on their website.
+Georgia Department of Behavioral Health and Developmental Disabilities

 19. When is a clinical evaluation required for purposes of reinstating my Georgia driver’s license or driving privileges?